-OFS also publishes a Quarterly Performance Summary, a companion reference to the HFAs' Quarterly Performance Reports.
-The Summary contains performance data and trends, and brief program descriptions for each HFA.
-The Quarterly Performance Summary can be found
+OFS also published a Quarterly Performance Summary, a companion reference to the HFAs' Quarterly Performance Reports.
+The Summary contained performance data and trends, and brief program descriptions for each HFA.
+The Quarterly Performance Summary can be found at: TARP: Hardest Hit Fund - Quarterly Performance Summary.

-Additional information on the HHF, including details on the program's purpose, overview, and status can be found at the following link: TARP: Hardest Hit Fund Program
+Additional information on the HHF, including details on the program's purpose, overview, and status can be found at the following link: TARP: Hardest Hit Fund Program.